someshbhardwaj/crmcruddemo/README.md

 }
 ```

-The code also supports 3 conurrent session in the localhost
+The code also supports 3 concurrent sessions in the localhost
 ```java
 http.sessionManagement().maximumSessions(3);
 ```